mernst/uwisdom/Programs.md

   quit
 ```

-Another technique is "finger -a list@host"; at UW this works for me from
+Another technique is `finger -a list@host`; at UW this works for me from
 Solaris (eg hoh), but not from Linux (eg nishin).
 If you get a 503 error, try doing "helo HOSTNAME" and then doing expn.